AstarNetwork/astar-docs/docs/nodes/archive-node/index.md

 | RPC | 9933 | 9934 | `--rpc-port` |
 | Prometheus | 9615 | 9616 | `--prometheus-port` |

-For all types of nodes, port `30333` and `30334` need to be opened for imcoming traffics at Firewall.
+For all types of nodes, ports `30333` and `30334` need to be opened for incoming traffic at the Firewall.
-**Collator node should not expose WS and RPC ports to the public.**
+**Collator nodes should not expose WS and RPC ports to the public.**

 ---